austin-hua/OS_Project1/report.md

 ### Contributions
-Naveno and Seth designed the SJF and PSJF scheduling algorithms Shally and Annjee designed the RR and FIFO scheduling algorithms
+Naveno and Seth designed the SJF and PSJF scheduling algorithms Seth created the header file, added functions for debugging, input, and split the functions among several classes.
+Shally and Annjee designed the RR and FIFO scheduling algorithms